bergesinstitute/graf-method/book-5-unit-2.md

 💂 Note on the verbs *querer, pedir, necesitar and prohibir:* in English we use the following construction:

-*Juan wants me to go/asks me to go/needs me to go/prohibits me to go.*
+*Juan wants me to go / asks me to go / needs me to go / prohibits me to go.*

 En español diremos:

 💂 In Spanish, we will say:

-*Juan quiere que yo vaya/me pide que yo vaya/necesita que yo vaya/me prohíbe que yo vaya* (Lit.
-Juan “wants that I go” /“asks me that I go”/“needs that I go”/“prohibits me that I go”).
-(For asking people to do things, we always use *pedir.*)
+*Juan quiere que yo vaya / me pide que yo vaya / necesita que yo vaya / me prohíbe que yo vaya* (Lit.
+Juan “wants that I go” / “asks me that I go” / “needs that I go” / “prohibits me that I go”).
+(For asking people to do things we always use *pedir.*)

 ## Uso 2: Expresiones impersonales (impersonal expressions)